North Korean leader’s sister says South Korea lying about thaw in ties

 “This is a typical proof that the ROK is having a false dream,” she said.

 “If a dream is dreamed very often, it will be an empty one, and so many suppositions will lead to so many contradictions that will not be solved.
-Why should we send a message to the US side.”
+Why should we send a message to the US side?”